Spring designs full of colour - by Hanneke Frankema

 Did you know that Craspedia Paintball™ Pop remains beautiful when dry and retains its bright colour?
 So she is extremely suitable for a design like this.
 Here, the Craspedia spheres are stuck on a wooden disc to create a cheerful centrepiece.
 From this disc, Hanneke built an ironwork circle into which she stuck and entwined all kinds of flowers, such as Gloriosa Fifty Shades, Scabiosa Focal Scoop™ Hot Pink, Ornithogalum Prince Star™, Astilbe Vision in Pink and Clematis Amazing® Kyiv.

-Speaking of Easter...
+Easter time!
 We would love to scour the garden for these eggs!
 Inside is a ball of oasis, in which Lepidum branches have been stuck and green stock wire has been wrapped around.
-At the top, a 'nest' has been left open in which you can stick cheerful little flowers, such as in this case the Craspedia Paintball™ Pop and Leucanthemum Omelette.
+At the top, a 'nest' has been left open in which you can stick cheerful little flowers, such as in this case the Craspedia Paintball™ Pop.

 A very special bouquet is this purple disc.
 The Liatris stems that form the base are attached to an iron ring to 'open' them, and form a tube at the bottom, where the stems are tied together.
 The top can then be decorated very modestly.
 Less is more in this case.
 That way, each flower gets the undivided attention they deserve.
 Hanneke chose Clematis Amazing® Rome, Scabiosa Sweet Cherry Scoop® and Aster Dark Milka.